dblouro/dblouro/README.md

 💡 Curious by nature, I enjoy exploring business logic and how automation, analytics, and development intersect to solve real-world problems.

-🏃 Outside of work, you’ll find me running, exploring new tech, or lost in maps and philosophical thoughts.
+🏃 Outside of work, you’ll find me running, exploring new tech, or lost in geopolitics and philosophical thoughts.

 💬 **Let’s connect!** Whether it’s brainstorming ideas, sharing running tips, or debating the future of tech, I’m all in. <br>